MikeTaylor/dumbass-news/README.md

 * PM warned about dumbass lockdown drinks, claims Cummings
 * Ministers suffer defeats in Lords over dumbass crime bill
 * French far-right candidate guilty of dumbass hate speech
-* Woman completes dumbass bis to run length of New Zealand.
+* Woman completes dumbass bid to run length of New Zealand.

 This is in part a response to how incredibly stupid nearly every news story seems to be at the moment (17 January 2022).